 In the heart of the castle lies the Royal apartments, Chapel Royal and the Great Hall, where magnificent celebrations were held.

 As you walk around Stirling Castle, you might come across a ghostly Highlander, dressed in the full regalia and wearing a kilt.
-Many visitors mistake him for a tourist guide, but when they approach him for directions, he just turns away and vanishes in front of them.
+Many visitors mistake him for a tourist guide, but when they approach him for directions, he just turns away and vanishes before them.

 Dunrobin Castle Ghost